 Night respite is an overnight respite option for caregivers of those who live with dementia and exhibit sundowning behaviour.
 This allows caregivers some time-off from night-time caregiving duties and provides relief to them.

-This includes the management of wound care, nasogastric tube, urine catheters and other medical needs of residents.
+This includes the management of wound care, nasogastric tubes, urine catheters and other medical needs of residents.

 Physical and Social Activities